dprojects/Woodworking/Docs/README.md

 * **Y offset:** The `-` and `+` buttons allows you to move an object along the Y coordinate axis.
 * **Z offset:** The `-` and `+` buttons allows you to move an object along the Z coordinate axis.
 * **Step:** Allows you to set the offset step for the `-` and `+` buttons.
 * **show custom settings:** allows you to preview the custom settings but you need to click `create` button to store fixture.
-If you use the `-` and `+` buttons, the object will change its position automatically, but if you enter your own values ​​into the text fields, you must confirm them with thi button.
+If you use the `-` and `+` buttons, the object will change its position automatically, but if you enter your own values ​​into the text fields, you must confirm them with this button.

 * **set manually:** open manual edit mode.
 * **finish manually:** finish manual edit mode.